Around spin Hurwitz numbers: KdV soliton solution as the BKP solutions

-Such a $\tau$-function describes ``the net of resonant solitons" (it is either the net of regular solitons or the net of singular solitons).\footnote{The best presentation of such nets in the KP case is given in \cite{Kodama}.}
+Such a $\tau$-function describes ``the net of resonant solitons'' (it is either the net of regular solitons or the net of singular solitons).\footnote{The best presentation of such nets of regular solitons in the KP case is given in \cite{Kodama}.
+Singular resonant solitons were considered in \cite{O1983}.
+Networks of singular solitons will be described elsewhere.}

 Simirlarly to the previous case, one gets